 Turnout would be pretty dismal if this were your attitude.

 Likewise, your teammates will take your lead.
 They will take the Challenge seriously if you do.
-To make these eight weeks extraordinary, you must take the lead by knowing the rules, treating them with respect and integrity, and creating a framework for your team members to engage in the game.
+To make the Whole Life Challenge an extraordinary experience, you must take the lead by knowing the rules, treating them with respect and integrity, and creating a framework for your team members to engage in the game.

 The partner resources area is your guide and support system to create that extraordinary experience for your players.